DegenDev99/Zk_Ghost_Swap/WHITEPAPER.md

 ### Our Solution

-ZK NinjaSwap eliminates all identity requirements through:
+Zk Ghost Swap eliminates all identity requirements through:
 - ✅ **Zero KYC/AML** – No identity verification ever required
 - ✅ **No Account Creation** – Ephemeral sessions only
 - ✅ **No Email/Password** – Complete anonymity by default